Ladies European Tour schedule 2026 as record prize fund announced: Charley Hull and Mimi Rhodes among star players

 TBC: Hero Women's Indian Open (DLF Golf and Country Club, India)

-October 29-November 1: Wistron Ladies Open (Sunrise Golf and County Club, Chinese Taipei)
+October 29-November 1: Wistron Ladies Open (Sunrise Golf and Country Club, Chinese Taipei)

 November 5-8: Aramco China Championship (Mission Hills, China)